cloudflare/cloudflare-docs/content/durable-objects/get-started.md

 Before you can create and access Durable Objects, you must define their behavior by exporting an ordinary JavaScript class.

+{{<Aside type="note">}}
 If you don't use JavaScript, you will need a [shim](https://developer.mozilla.org/en-US/docs/Glossary/Shim) that translates your class definition to a JavaScript class.
+{{</Aside>}}

+Your class will have a constructor with two parameters.
 The first parameter, `state`, passed to the class constructor contains state specific to the Durable Object, including methods for accessing storage.
 The second parameter, `env`, contains any bindings you have associated with the Worker when you uploaded it.

 Note this means bindings are no longer global variables.
 For example, if you had a secret binding `MY_SECRET`, you must access it as `env.MY_SECRET`.